qamarian-sds/sfm/README.md

 SFM allows you to create new files and (sub-directories) subdees:

-	- at the beginning of your dir;
+1. At the beginning of your dir
-	- behind another file/subdee
+2. Behind another file/subdee

 	sfm cf {New-file name} a // Creating file at the beginning of the dir sfm cf {New-file name} b {Old-file name} // Creating file behind another file/subdee